LewisRa/Distributed-Computing-Basics/README.md

 #### Sharding (Partitioning)(best avoided until really needed because SQL join are overly complex)

 With sharding you split your server into multiple smaller servers, called shards.
 These shards all hold different records — you create a rule as to what kind of records go into which shard.
 It is very important to create the rule such that the data gets spread in an uniform way.
 A possible approach to this is to define ranges according to some information about a record (e.g users with name A-D).

-BUT if a single shard receives more requests than others is called a **hot spot** and must be avoided.
-Once split up, re-sharding data becomes incredibly expensive and can cause significant downtime, as was the case with FourSquare’s infamous 11 hour outage.
+**BUT if a single shard receives more requests than others is called a hot spot and must be avoided.
+Once split up, re-sharding data becomes incredibly expensive and can cause significant downtime, as was the case with FourSquare’s infamous 11 hour outage**

 ---
-### Distributed Data Stores
+## 1. Distributed Data Stores
 Most distributed databases are NoSQL non-relational databases, limited to key-value semantics.

 **Cassandra** <br>